marcelm/cutadapt/doc/guide.rst

 output files are kept synchronized: If a read is removed from one of the files, cutadapt will ensure it is also removed from the other file.

-The following problems still exist:
+The following limitations still exist:

 * Statistics are only printed for the first read.
 * The ``--info-file`` only includes information for the first read.